mutantrobbyk/redux-review-1/README.md

 Once we can get our form to properly update the values in our redux state, we need to edit `MovieConfirm` to display them.

-1. Import `connect` into your `MovieConfirm` component from `'react-redux'`.
+1. Import `connect` into your `MovieConfirm` component from `react-redux`
-2. Wrap your export of `MovieConfirm` in the second invocation of connect.
+2. Wrap your export of `MovieConfirm` in the second invocation of connect
 3. Outside of your component create a function called `mapStateToProps` which accepts a single argument, our redux state.
 You can call this whatever you want.
 4. Destructure `title`, `poster`, and `rating` from our redux state and return an object containing those three values from our `mapStateToProps` function.
 When provided to the first invocation of `connect` this will take those values from our redux state and put them on the props of our `MovieConfirm` component.
 5. Pass `mapStateToProps` to the first invocation of `connect` and console log `props` in our `MovieConfirm` component to test that these props are being applied properly.